Kenneth Francis Ripple: Federal judicial service

 Ripple was nominated by President Ronald Reagan on April 1, 1985, to the United States Court of Appeals for the Seventh Circuit, to a new seat created by 98 Stat.
 333. He was confirmed by the United States Senate on May 3, 1985, and received commission on May 10, 1985.
 He assumed senior status on September 1, 2008.

 Writings and other service

 Ripple has written numerous books and articles on constitutional litigation, judicial decision-making and a wide variety of other legal topics.
 A member of the Virginia, New York, Indiana and District of Columbia Bars, Ripple has the distinction of serving on the American delegation to the 1980 Anglo-American Judicial Exchange.
 He is also a member of the American Law Institute and has chaired the Advisory Committee on Federal Appellate Rules of Procedure.
-Ripple continues to hold a position as professor of law at the University of Notre Dame Law School, teaching Conflict of Laws, Federal Courts, and a Judicial Process Seminar.
+After 46 years of teaching, Ripple retired his position as professor of law at the University of Notre Dame Law School, taking emeritus status.
+He previously taught Conflict of Laws, Federal Courts, and a Judicial Process Seminar.